realA10001986/Time-Circuits-Display/README.md

 Do not connect anything to "3Vo".

 For the TMP117 and HTU31D sensors, their address needs to changed in order to be recognized by the firmware.
-This is done by connecting two solder pads on the backside of the PCB:
+On the Adafruit break-outs, this is done by connecting two solder pads on the back side of the PCB:

 <img src="https://user-images.githubusercontent.com/76924199/211666279-c578566f-e517-4d70-b50c-929b12c57c86.png">

-This image shows the HTU31D PCD's back side.
+This image shows the HTU31D PCB's back side.
 Connect (shorten) those two pads in order to change the address.

 #### Multiple sensors